PLCnext/MqttGdsConnector/README.md

 }
 ```

-Data in this file must conform to a defined JSON schema, if not will the app not start and post an error desciption in the output.log file which can be foun
+The entries in this file must conform to the defined JSON schema.
+Ff not will the app not start and post an error desciption in the output.log file which can be found in the following directory on the device.

+/opt/plcnext/logs/output.log

 The MQTT GDS Connector uses the Remote Service Call (RSC) service published by the MQTT Client component, which must be running on the target.

 ## Requirements

-This component is designed for the AXC F 2152 controller with minimum firmware version 2019.3.
+* AXC F 2152 with minimum firmware version 2019.3
+* Valid account for the PLCnext Store with payment credentials (not needed for the trial version)
+* The PLCnext Control must be connected to the internet and must be registered in the PLCnext Store

 ## Features

+* The MQTT Client app is compatible with version 3.1 and 3.1.1
-The component can connect to a single MQTT broker using TCP or WebSockets, over an unencrypted or an encrypted (SSL/TLS) connection.
+* Support of TCP and Websockets over an unencrypted or an encrypted (SSL/TLS) connection

-Only one client, and one concurrent server connection, is currently supported.

-If the connection to the server is lost, then the client can attempt to reconnect automatically - see the `connect_options` table below.
-If automatic_reconnect is TRUE, and max_retry_interval is non-zero, then the client will continue reconnection attempts every `max_retry_interval` until the connection is re-established.
-In addition, a reconnection attempt is made on every rising edge of the `reconnect_port` GDS variable.

-The client will publish the value of each configured GDS ports at the specified frequency.
-Data from each GDS port can be published to multiple MQTT topics.

-The client will subscribe to all configured MQTT topics.
-The payload from any new message on a subscribed MQTT topic can be written to one or more GDS ports.

-There are no checks done on incoming MQTT message payloads.
-It is the users responsibility to ensure that messages on each subscribed topic contain payload data that is compatible with all the GDS ports associated with that subscription.
+* Automatic reconnect to the MQTT Broker
+* Easy handling due to GDS port mapping, no further configuration effort
+* Cyclic update of Publish Topics, individually adjustable (minimum 500ms)

-The following GDS data types are currently supported: Bool, Int8, Int16, Int32, Int64, Uint8, Uint16, Uint32, Uint64, Real32, Real64, String, DateTime.
+* Support of the following data types (Bool, Int8, Int16, Int32, Int64, Uint8, Uint16, Uint32, Uint64, Real32, Real64, String*, DateTime)

-'String' data is always published with a terminating NULL character.

-When subscribing to 'String' data, incoming message payloads must always include a terminating NULL character.
+**String data is always published with a terminating NULL character.
+When subscribing to String data, incoming message payloads must always include a terminating NULL character.*

-Complex data types (including Arrays and Structures) are not currently supported.

 ## Contributing